A guide to human resource metrics

 You can measure the time to fill a position with a simple calculation:

-Time to fill = average days a job is open before it is filled.
+Time to fill = The average number of days a job is open before it's filled.

 For this calculation, track the following inputs: